If you’re looking for the best Ontario hiking trails, look no further than the newly upgraded Old Rail Trail in South Algonquin!

 Programming in Algonquin Park continues through the winter as well, with ice skating and winter camping at Mew Lake, back-country camping and some of the best winter hiking places available in the province.

-South Algonquin’s overnight accommodators are increasingly offering winter outfitting, making cross-country skis, snowshoes and skates available for rent saving you both the cost of owning and inconvenience of transporting these bulky items to and from home.
+South Algonquin’s overnight accommodations are increasingly offering winter outfitting, making cross-country skis, snowshoes and skates available for rent saving you both the cost of owning and inconvenience of transporting these bulky items to and from home.

 Best saved for January and February, Spectacle Lake Lodge in Madawaska even offers ice fishing experiences for those who want to try a hand at a Canadian winter sport as old as time itself.